sjl/adopt/docs/01-usage.markdown

     ; Search the contents of …
     ;
     ; Options:
-    ;   --version             display version information and exit ;   -h, --help            display help information and exit ;   -l, --literal         treat PATTERN as a literal string instead of a regular ;                         expression
+    ;   --version             Display version and exit.
+    ;   -h, --help            Display help and exit.
+    ;   -l, --literal         Treat PATTERN as a literal string instead of a regular ;                         expression.

 The first argument to `make-option` is the name of the option, which we'll see put to use shortly.
 At least one of `:short` and `:long` is required, and `:help` text must be specified.
 We'll talk more about `:reduce` in a little while, but it too is required.

+When writing `:help` text I recommend using a full sentence, starting with a capital letter and ending with appropriate punctuation.
+If there's a default value or behavior for the option, mention it in the help text with something like `Search at most N lines (default 100).`.

 I prefer to define each option as its own global variable to keep the call to `make-interface` from getting too large and unwieldy, but feel free to do